Al-G-bruh/InitialRep/README.md

-it is a blank readme because this repository is new\n
+it is a blank readme because this repository is new

 edit1: just checking